dominiccarrano/ee-120-labs/README.md

 # ee-120-labs
-Jupyter Notebook Python virtual labs developed for <a href="https://www2.eecs.berkeley.edu/Courses/EE120/">*EE 120: Signals and Systems*</a> at UC Berkeley.
+Python virtual labs based on the Jupyter Notebook developed for <a href="https://www2.eecs.berkeley.edu/Courses/EE120/">*EE 120: Signals and Systems*</a> at UC Berkeley.

 ## About

-We, the EE 120 course staff, first created and deployed a set of five labs in the spring 2019 semester as a project to re-introduce a hands-on lab component to our entry-level upper division course in Signals and Systems.
-Since then, we've created five more to finish a set of 10, and fine-tuned them based on student feedback.
+In the spring 2019 semester, we created a set of five labs as a project to re-introduce a hands-on lab component to our entry-level upper-division course in Signals and Systems.
+Since then, we've created five more to form a set of 10, and fine-tuned them based on student feedback.

+Our paper summarizing the work has been accepted to the *2020 International Conference on Higher Education Advances*, and a prepublication version is available online [here](https://dominiccarrano.github.io/files/SelfContainedJupyterNotebookLabs.pdf).

+The versions here are without solutions.
+If you're an educator at another institution and would like to use these in your course, contact Babak Ayazifar (ayazifar@berkeley.edu) about acquiring solutions.

 ## The Labs

 | Lab                                                 | Topics        |
 | ----------------------------------------------------|---------------|